-Indiana gardens are glorious in June, especially during the early part of the month.
-We’re planting, weeding, mulching, and admiring all those blooms in the June garden.
+Indiana gardens are fantastic in June, especially during the early part of the month.
+We’re planting, weeding, mulching, and admiring all the blooms.

 What To See in the June Garden